 Retail trade lost more than 21,000 jobs in April 2020, but the job losses varied dramatically by particular sub-industries.
 Clothing stores had job losses of 54 percent; building materials stores added a few hundred jobs.
 The industry as a whole is undergoing dramatic changes as more people shift to buying online, national chains have declared bankruptcy, and local stores are trying to change their operations to provide for safe shopping.
 The disruptions caused by COVID-19 measures and shoppers’ responses probably mean far less seasonal hiring for all of retail though larger stores, especially in grocery and building materials, may expand.

 Perhaps surprisingly, Oregon’s most seasonally variable “industry” is local government, but it is a poor target for summer-job hunters.
 Employment in local government falls drastically in the summer when public schools are closed and teacher and staff are on holiday.
 Private education has a similar pattern, low employment in the summer and higher in the winter.
 Education workers who want to work summers may have better luck looking outside their industry.

-Other industries that are bad bets for summer hiring are information, management of companies and enterprises, and finance and insurance.
+Other industries that are bad bets for summer hiring are wood product or paper manufacturing, legal services, telecommunications, and social assistance.
 These sectors have very little seasonal fluctuation in employment.

 Hiring Summer Workers